Contemporary-Physicslab/TN2985/chapters/content.md

 ## Schedule and deadlines
 When you enroll in the Introductory Laboratory Course you will receive a personal timetable.
 This timetable shows, amongst other things, the date of the lab safety test, the time and place of the experiments and the deadlines.
 If you fail the online safety test, you will not be allowed to take part in the rest of the course.

-The practical sessions in the IE block cover the following topics: Python, IE$_1$, writing a lab report, and IE$_2$.
+The practical sessions cover the following topics: Python, IE$_1$, writing a lab report, and IE$_2$.

 ```{table} Time schedule with deadlines and expected hours of homework.
 :label: table_time_schedule